 Doing a 180, Phil gives us “The Doll House,” a lovely waltz highlighted by Lincoln Mayorga’s deft celeste-like piano.
 The lyrics tend to the obscure, generally describing a fantastical and mythical world reminiscent of dreamland.
 Some have translated the opening line as, “Lost in the valley of dolls,” suggesting a drug-induced fantasy; what I hear is “Valley of Oz,” which fits better with the cultural references strewn throughout the song.
 This alternative world is a mélange of surreal imagery and mythical personages drawn from a variety of cultures (Cinderella, Tom Sawyer, The Lady of the Lake and Pirate Jenny—and perhaps Oz) with no apparent connection to one another.
 The only solid clue to interpretation is Phil’s shift to Dylan imitator in the second chorus, which could indicate the song was a send-up of Dylan’s more symbolist work . . . but that’s pure speculation.
 In any case, “The Doll House” is a lovely rainy afternoon song that flows beautifully.

-There’s no mistaking the meaning of “I Kill Therefore I Am,” a no-holds barred attack on the American police.
+There’s no mistaking the meaning of “I Kill Therefore I Am,” an unrelenting attack on the American police.
 The cops of the era were labeled “pigs” by the New Left due to their well-documented, televised preference for beating heads with nightsticks, blasting little kids with firehoses and the disgusting frenzy of physical force displayed in Chicago’s Lincoln Park.
-The tendency of many young people in that generation to indulge in illegal substances added to the general tension between police and populace.
+The tendency of many young people in that generation to indulge in illegal substances added to the general tension between the police and the populace.
 What makes the song relevant today are two aspects of American policing that haven’t changed in fifty years: racial profiling and the conspiracy of the system to protect police from blatantly illegal actions:

 I don’t like the black man, for he doesn’t know his place